-Sew Four Easy Bookmarks with a Free Pattern
+Easy Bookmarks to Sew with a Free Pattern

 This post may contain affiliate links.

-Learn how to sew four easy bookmarks with a free sewing pattern.
-Use scraps of fabric for a quick beginner sewing project to encourage reading!
+Check out these easy bookmarks to sew with a free sewing pattern.
+These four bookmarks use scraps of fabric for a quick beginner sewing project!

 Have your kids been reading this summer?
 Are your kids read for back to school with some new bookmarks to start the school year?
 Make a cool bookmark to encourage reading!

 I’ve put a tutorial together for four different bookmarks to sew.
 They are all easy, but some are quicker than others.
 Choose the one with your favorite design to make the best bookmark.
-I give the measurements for each bookmark in the post, but there’s also a free PDF sewing pattern you can print.
+There’s also a free PDF sewing pattern you can print.

 We take our kids to the library a lot to get them excited about reading, but we are always misplacing our bookmarks.
 We often end up using ripped pieces of paper.
 We needed some new fabric bookmarks that we love and keep using.